bycoffe/campfin-linker/README.md

 for running a linkage, then download, import, and link some FEC individual contribution data for the 2014 election cycle.
 After you've gone through the process once, it will be easier to link a different set of contributions.

-Create a database and three tables (individuals, individual_contributions, individual_possible_matches) for your linkage:
+Create a database and three tables (individuals, individual_contributions_2014, individual_possible_matches) for your linkage:

     mysqladmin -u root -p create fec_linker
     mysql -u root -p fec_linker < data/create.sql